/******************************************************************/

 or any other electronic equipment are allowed during quizzes.

-written questions, questions requiring interpretation of Python code,
+questions requiring interpretation of Python code,

-detection of errors and writing new Python code.
+and writing new Python code.

 Example Quiz 2 questions: